lzptr/VS_Code_ROS/README.md

 - Every window handles just one debugging session, getting a full responsive workflow
 - I can choose which nodes to debug, and the visual separation helps me to keep track of where every node currently is and what it is doing
 - I get a seperate local variable watch window for every node
-- I can leave every window open as long as I want while all my breakpoints are preserved.
+- I can leave every window open as long as I want, while all my breakpoints are preserved.
 I can edit every file from any window and VS Code keeps track of everything

-The negative side effect is that it is consuming more window space, which can get cluttered on a single monitor set up.
+The downside is that this approach is consuming more window space, which can get cluttered on a single monitor set up.

 Here is the complete launch.json and the tasks.json used for the global set up: